jcarpenter/joshcarpenter.ca/src/posts/rising-seas-how-much.md

 ### How do we define “sea level rise”?

+![Global mean sea level relative to the 1986–2005. ^[[@rep-AR5Synth-IPCC-14, p.41]]](img/GMSL-1900-2010.png "Graph showing rising global mean sea level from 1986-2005")

-“Sea level rise” most commonly refers to **changes in the global mean sea level** (GMSL), which is the mean height of the ocean surface as measured from the center of the earth.
+“Sea level rise” most commonly refers to changes in the **global mean sea level** (GMSL), which is the mean height of the ocean surface as measured from the center of the earth.

-Estimates of future sea level rise are typically expressed as _relative to the mean of the 1986-2000 period_.
+Estimates of future sea level rise are typically expressed as relative to the mean of the 1986-2000 period.
 For example, in the following graph showing sea level rise since 1900, the zero point on the Y-axis is the 1986-2000 mean.
 IPCC projections (e.g. 0.52 - 0.98 m by 2100) are also relative to the 1986-2000 mean.

-![Global mean sea level relative to the 1986–2005. ^[[@rep-AR5Synth-IPCC-14, p.41]]](img/GMSL-1900-2010.png "Graph showing rising global mean sea level from 1986-2005")

 ### How do we measure sea level rise?